If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 BugsIcon.png This game has a bugs page

 That, factored in with its extreme difficulty, gave Nintendo of America cold feet, so they opted to have another FDS game modified to present a completely different Super Mario Bros.
 2 to other regions.
 Overseas players first discovered this game through Super Mario All-Stars, albeit in a remade form.
 An unlockable version was also included with Super Mario Bros.
-Deluxe, although it did not have the unique graphics of the original release, unique stats for Mario and Luigi, or anything normally accessible past World 8-4.
+Deluxe, although it did not have the unique graphics of the original release, unique abilities for Mario and Luigi, or anything normally accessible past World 8-4.

 Sub-Pages